Akhtar Ahmad

 This case concerned serious sexual offences on young girls who were said to have been ‘groomed’ having met the defendants via social media and taken to open sex parties, provided with drugs and alcohol.
 Complex case where extensive study of the mobile phone evidence resulted in material which undermined the prosecution case.

-Regulatory Law Cases
+Regulatory Cases

 ABV represented a company suspected of breaching it’s Health & Safety regulations following a major accident at the work place.